-There are hereby established within the Town certain groundwater protection areas consisting of aquifers or recharge areas and approved Zone I, Zone II and Zone III areas which are shown on a map entitled "Aquifer Protection Districts, Town of Duxbury dated March 24, 1993" being an amendment of the Aquifer Protection District Map dated December 4, 2002.
-This map is hereby made a part of the Duxbury Zoning Bylaw and is on file in the office of the Town Clerk.
+There are hereby established within the Town certain groundwater protection areas consisting of aquifers or recharge areas and approved Zone I, Zone II and Zone III areas which are shown on the Zoning Map.
 The Aquifer Protection Overlay Districts, as shown on the maps described above, as well as the above-noted Zone I, II and III areas, shall be considered to be superimposed over any other district established in this Bylaw.